Idlewild (Outkast album): Release and reception

 Idlewilds release was delayed several times in 2005 before being released in 2006.
 In its first week, the album charted at number two on the Billboard 200 and sold 196,000 copies in the United States.
 The album dropped to the number seven in its second week, selling an additional 78,000 units.
 On September 26, 2006, it was certified platinum by the Recording Industry Association of America, having shipped one million copies in the US.
 In Canada, it was certified gold by the Canadian Recording Industry Association.

-Idlewild received generally positive reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 72, based on 30 reviews.
 Q called it "a dazzling album", while Ben Williams of New York found it "entertaining and surprisingly consistent".
 The Guardians Alexis Petridis wrote that it "bulges with brilliant ideas...
 Ambitious but flawed, at turns stunning, maddening and confusing".
 Rob Sheffield from Rolling Stone compared Idlewild to Prince's Parade (1986), while praising its "deeply eccentric richness" and calling it "so suave on the surface, it takes a few spins to absorb how radical it is".
 Although she felt it lacked cohesion and a "clear message", Ann Powers of the Los Angeles Times found the album "sonically challenging and lyrically wide-ranging", including songs for "contemplation and booty-shaking".
 Writing for MSN Music, Robert Christgau called Idlewild "a joyous mishmash" and praised each OutKast-member's distinct performance: "from the mainstream hip-hop Big Boi articulates with so much muscle to the retro swing Andre sings just fine, they sound happy to parade their mastery".
 Uncut described it as "Stylish and substantial, it's a deft masterpastiche that dissolves history for its own entertainment".
 Mojo stated, "Every time you think you've got Idlewild figured out, it zips off in a totally unexpected new direction".